 - Military Flyover

 The Marine Corps, Air Force, and Navy are all equipped to provide flyovers, as are some National Guards.
 Not all service members are eligible to receive a flyover; they tend to be reserved for those who died in the line of duty, are officers, or have been awarded certain medals.
-The Air Force requirements for flyover eligibility are laid out here.
-Information about Marine Corps benefits can be found here, and details about Navy services are provided in this booklet.
+The Air Force requirements for flyover eligibility are detailed here.
+You can find more information about eligibility for flyovers, and the form to make a request, here.

 The family of the veteran can request that members of his or her military honor guard also serve as pallbearers.
 The honor guard might serve alongside family and friends in this capacity; if the honor guard is big enough, they may fully staff the pallbearer stations.
 Having the honor guard in uniform acting as pallbearers can be a beautiful symbolic gesture to honor someone’s military connections.

 The caisson service involves the coffin being carried on a horse-drawn caisson to the burial site, typically surrounded by the honor guard.
 The service is performed at Arlington National Cemetery.
 Any veteran who is eligible for full military honors at the cemetery may request the caisson (or his or her next of kin may do so), and it will be provided if available.
 The caisson service is provided by a specialty platoon of service men and women, and they deliver the service for up to eight funerals daily at the cemetery.